3 dead as Elsa speeds through Caribbean, aims for Cuba

 “I have a lot of leaks in my zinc,” said María Ramos.
 “What are we going to do?
 Only God knows.”

-The storm already had ripped off roofs, destroyed crops and downed trees and power lines in the eastern Caribbean on Friday, with damage reported in Barbados, St. Lucia and in St. Vincent and the Grenadines, which also suffered massive volcanic eruptions that began in April.
+Meanwhile, officials on Saturday reported at least 43 homes and three police stations damaged in St. Vincent and the Grenadines, which also suffered massive volcanic eruptions that began in April.

-At least 43 homes and three police stations were damaged, said St. Vincent Prime Minister Ralph Gonsalves.